 Because I distinguish between inside my head voice and outside my head voice, I don’t tend to get annoyed with myself over the smaller judgments that spontaneously spring up.
 I also don’t jump to labelling myself as judgmental or any of the other negative labels that tend to go along with that, nor do I tend to go so far as labelling the other person.

-I had one patient who would regularly steal to fuel his drug addiction and would end up in jail on multiple occasions; on top of which, he was very psychotic.
+I had one very psychotic patient who would regularly steal to fuel his drug addiction and would end up in jail on multiple occasions.
 Did I dismiss him as “just a criminal?”
 Absolutely not.
 I quite liked him, actually; he was a fascinating character.

 He’s also not good with money, and from what I can gather the example he had from his parents wasn’t the greatest.
 I, on the other hand, grew up with parents who were extremely financially responsible.
 My friend has a luxury car that his dad encouraged him to lease, even though car-related costs consume most of his disposable income.
 I judge big-time, and I think he makes some stupid decisions.
 But does it affect our friendship?
 No, not at all.

 One thing that I think is quite important is being able to keep judgments about a group to trickle down to become judgments applied to specific individuals.
 I live in a Pacific Rim city with a large population of new immigrants from China.
 China (along with many non-Western countries, for that matter) has different rules of the road than the largely rigid adherence to traffic laws that happens in North America.
 New immigrants from China don’t always adjust quickly to driving in Canada.

 We all judge, whether we want to admit it to ourselves or not.
 The more we admit and unpack our own judgementality, the more aware we can be of how our own perspective affects our behaviour.
 Realizing when I’m judgmental makes it easier not to act on it.